CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 If laptops are connected directly to the Internet, they should be protected by a restrictively configured personal firewall against attacks from the network.

 Due to the diverse range of functions of the various variants of personal firewalls and their complexity must be ensured that they are administered only by suitable personnel.
-Users should not have to configure them themselves or change the settings.
+The users should neither have to configure them themselves nor be allowed to change the settings.
 ** Personal firewalls as part of a security solution **

 Personal firewalls are now offered by many manufacturers.
 Institutions usually have to buy a license for this.
 Personal firewalls are often tested in journals.
 The results of these tests can help to find a suitable product.

 In principle, it is z.
-For example, in the case of large third-party security solutions that include a personal firewall, they can be used to check clients for malicious software that can be transmitted via email, Java, ActiveX, or similar mechanisms.
+For example, in the case of large third-party security solutions that include a personal firewall, they can be used to check clients for malware that can be transmitted via email, Java, ActiveX, or similar mechanisms.
 For this purpose, mechanisms such as sandboxing can be used, with which the access of applications, which are transferred from the Internet to the local system (Java, ActiveX etc.), can be restricted.
 These often extensive security solutions decentralize the check for malware and thus relieve the central firewall system.
 Another advantage is that the problem of filtering encrypted data on the central firewall can be circumvented.

 **Configuration**

 When configuring and operating a personal firewall on laptops, the following aspects should be considered:

-* Filter rules should be as restrictive as possible.
+* The filter rules should be set as restrictive as possible.
 The principle applies: Everything that is not expressly permitted is prohibited.
 It is recommended that outgoing connections may only be established by approved applications or services.
 Based on the IP address of the target system, the port number of the required service and the accessing application or the accessing service, the following accesses established by the client could be restricted or allowed: Incoming connections should be limited to those for remote maintenance, software distribution, system update and monitoring the required services and the server systems used for this purpose.

 + to file servers, to the Internet for the browser via the security gateway,
 + to the internet for the browser via the security gateway,
 + to the email and calendar server for the email and calendar application,
-+ to update servers in the local network to update the operating system, applications and in particular the antivirus program,
++ to update servers on the local network to update the operating system, applications and especially the antivirus program,
 + Communication to any existing central logging service for all services and applications that log messages.

 * Incoming connections should be restricted to those required for remote maintenance, software distribution, system upgrading and monitoring of required services and server systems.
 * Personal Firewall filtering rules should be tested after initial configuration to allow allowed events and prevent unauthorized events.
-* The correct configuration of the filter rules should be checked at sporadic intervals, if the installation of the client is not regularly deleted anyway and re-recorded from a hard disk image (images).
+* The correct configuration of the filter rules should be checked at sporadic intervals, if the installation of the client is not already regularly deleted and re-imported from a hard disk image (images) anyway.
 * If the product used offers this option, the rules of the Personal Firewall should also be assigned to special programs.
 This can be detected and prevented that other than the intended client programs connects to computers on the Internet.
 * Since many of the checking mechanisms of a personal firewall are based on current findings, patches or updates released by the manufacturer must be regularly imported.
 It must be ensured that the required files are obtained from a trustworthy source, for example directly from the manufacturer.
 * The Personal Firewall must be configured so that users are not bothered by many alerts that they can not interpret.